Digital Transformation

 Why most digital strategies fail before they start

-Most digital strategies do not fail in delivery.
+Most digital strategies don't fail in delivery.
 They fail much earlier, when a direction gets accepted before it has really been tested.

 Why the biggest weakness in strategy work usually appears at the point of early alignment, when shared language is mistaken for shared understanding.